brief illustration -post 5-bearing types connections

 How to estimate shear strength for bolts from table J3.2?

-A solved problem 10-1-for-bearing connection- the first method to get Shear strength for a connection by using table 7-1.
+A solved problem 10-1-for-bearing connection- the second method is to get Shear strength for a connection by using table 7-1.

 How to estimate shear strength for bolts from table 7-1?

-A sketch shows the shear force distribution for both LRFD and ASD design coefficients.
+A sketch shows the shear force distribution for both LRFD and ASD design values.
+The direction of shear force is opposite to the direction of applied force.

-A sketch shows the shear force distribution for both LRFd and Asd design coefficients.
+A sketch shows the shear force distribution for both LRFD and ASD design values.

 The shown figures are the values for the shear for the connection for solved problem 10-1, quoted from the Author’s book.